MattisLind/alfaskop_emu/Utils/BSCGateway/BSCBridge/README.md

 Some more detailed resarch into this has given that it should be possible to interface towards Hercules and allow a TSO login using the older access method called TCAM and using the 2703 emulation inside Hercules.
 This emulation has support for BSC and tests has been done using a test client to prove it might be a path to be pursued.
 See [herculesIntegration](https://github.com/MattisLind/alfaskop_emu/tree/master/Utils/HerculesIntegration) for more info.

+Please note that transparent mode is currently NOT supported.

 ## Proposed architecture

 ![Architecture](https://github.com/MattisLind/alfaskop_emu/raw/master/pics/Architecture.jpg)